lateidev/XirLoader/README.md

 This software is developed strictly for **educational, research, and personal security analysis purposes**.
 Any usage of this tool in violation of third-party platforms or game terms of service rests solely with the end user.
 The developer (Latei) accepts no responsibility for any misuse.

+---
+## ・Wallpapers and Banners Showcase

+The project assets include professional high-quality custom wallpapers and banners that you can find under the following directories:
 ### Banners
 * **Latei Banner 1 (Main Visual):** `lateibanner.png`
 * **Latei Banner 2 (Alternative):** `lateibanner2.png`